The 36 Man Utd players under Ferguson that became managers

 Phelan worked as Ferguson’s assistant at Old Trafford before leaving the club in 2013 to pursue his own managerial career.

-He had a disastrous 82 days in charge of Hull City during the 2016-17 campaign and returned to United as a first-team coach in 2018.
+He had a disastrous 82 days in charge of Hull City during the 2016-17 campaign and returned to United as a first-team coach in 2018 – and has survived the post-Ole cull of late 2021.

 Ince impressed early in his managerial career at Macclesfield and MK Dons, but his first Premier League gig at Blackburn went significantly less well.